Pietro131/OnshapeCollaborationChallenge-1/README.md

 # Group

-My group was me and Zachary Siller.
+My group was Zachary Siller and I.

 # Preparation